The FloatingActionButton provides options for aligning and positioning in relation to a web page, an HTML element, or an Angular Component.

 Normally, the floating button is positioned next to the boundaries of its container with a default offset of

 If the button is in a corner, positive offsets will move the button horizontally or vertically further from this corner.
-For example, if the button is aligned at top-left, positive offsets can move it down or right.
-If the button is aligned at bottom-right, positive offsets will move it up or left.
+For example, if the button is aligned to the top-left position, positive offsets can move it down or right.
+If the button is aligned to the bottom-right position, positive offsets will move it up or left.

 Negative offsets can move floating buttons in the opposite direction.
-For example, they can be used to force a button to overflow the boundaries of its container.
+For example, you can use them to force a button to overflow the boundaries of its container.